 She initially refuses their request but ultimately chooses to follow through with the plan out of anger when Anakin acts jealous about her past relationship with Clovis.
 During her meeting with Clovis on Cato Nemoidia, Trade Federation Senator Lott Dod poisons Padmé.

 Despite being poisoned, Padmé can steal a holodisk with plans for a droid factory and get them to Anakin.
 Clovis forces Dod to hand over the antidote, and Anakin and Padmé leave.
 This mission sets up a great arc throughout the season with the tension between Clovis, Anakin, and Padmé.

 “A gift is more precious than trust.”

-Ahsoka Tano is arguably one of the best additions to the Star Wars universe, and this episode showcases her perseverance when faced with a challenge.
-Anakin and Jedi Master Unduli fend off droids, while their Padawans Ahsoka and Barriss attack the droid factory.
+Ahsoka Tano is arguably one of the best additions to the Star Wars universe, and this episode showcases why by displaying her perseverance when faced with a challenge.
+Anakin and Jedi Master Unduli fend off droids while their Padawans Ahsoka and Barriss attack the droid factory.

-When the factory explodes, Ahsoka and Bariss are trapped under the debris, and Unduli believes them to be dead, but Anakin doesn’t give up hope.
+When the factory explodes, Ahsoka and Bariss get trapped under the debris, and Unduli believes them dead, but Anakin doesn't give up hope.

 4. “The Mandalore Plot” (Seasons 2, Episode 12)

 “If you ignore the past, you jeopardize the future.”